Fast Keyboard: Type Smarter, Not Harder

 Key Takeaways

 The definition of a fast keyboard has changed completely.
 Back in 2015, speed meant how many words per minute you could physically type.
-Now?
-It's about how quickly you can communicate an idea without wrestling with autocorrect fails or spending ten minutes editing a simple message.
+Now, in 2026, it's about how quickly you can communicate an idea without wrestling with autocorrect fails or spending ten minutes editing a simple message.

 I remember sending an email to a client last year where autocorrect changed "public launch" to something wildly inappropriate.
 That's when I realized speed without accuracy is just... chaos.
 A truly fast keyboard combines three things: physical typing speed, predictive intelligence, and error correction that actually works.